 The classroom teacher is responsible for implementing their classroom Lockdown.
-If is safe to do so, the teacher should gather students into the classroom prior to locking door.
+If is safe to do so, the teacher should gather students into the classroom prior to locking the door.
 The teacher should lock all classroom access points and facilitate moving occupants out of sight.

 Lockdown is typically reported by students or staff to the school office.
 The office staff then invokes the public address and informs administration.